 Napa Valley Marathon Training Guide

 With a smaller field than most, the Napa Valley Marathon allows runners some space to spread out.
 The route runs along the Silverado Trail on the east side of the valley, and meanders south from Calistoga down to Napa.
 The scenery is exquisite, with sweeping views of the valley and dormant vineyards peppered with golden mustard blossoms.
-This is a great race for beginners, as the majority of the course is downhill, and this year’s event also includes a half-marathon option.
+This is a great race for beginners, as the majority of the course is downhill, as is the half marathon which begins at Conn Creek Winery.

 Ready to sign up for the action?
 Then it’s time to start training!
 Here are some tips to get you prepped for race day: